 The idea behind a KB seems simple enough, but let’s put some context behind the concept, so you understand its significance.

 Customer services are built to improve the experience of the user.
-And even though, there may be some variations, but it usually follows the same process of ticketing or case by case management system.
+And even though, there may be some variations, but it usually follows the same process of ticketing or case by a case management system.

 So when the user generates a query, it is usually routed by the system to the customer support representative.
 Now there are several handles used for this process: email, Facebook, Skype, etc.

 The process revolves around reactive customer support.
 The representative waits for an action from the customer and THEN generates a response in return.
-The whole process is time-consuming and requires a considerable investment.
+The whole process is time-consuming and requires considerable investment.
 Having a well-trained staff present round the clock to interact with the customers will naturally demand running costs.